Arabic literature: Fiction literature

-Ibn ʿAbd Rabbih's book Al-ʿIqd al-Farīd is considered one of the seminal texts of Arabic fiction.

-In the Arab world, there was a great distinction between al-fus'ha (quality language) and al-ammiyyah (language of the common people).
-Not many writers would write works in this al-ammiyyah or common language and it was felt that literature had to be improving, educational and with purpose rather than just entertainment.
-This did not stop the common role of the hakawati or story-teller who would retell the entertaining parts of more educational works or one of the many Arabic fables or folk-tales, which were often not written down in many cases.
-Nevertheless, some of the earliest novels, including the first philosophical novels, were written by Arabic authors.
+In the Arab world, there is a fundamental distinction between al-fus'ha (formal language) and al-ammiyyah (colloquial language).
+Not many writers would write works in this al-ammiyyah or common language, as literature had to be improving, educational and with purpose rather than just entertainment.
+This did not stop the common role of the hakawati or story-teller who would retell the entertaining parts of more educational works or one of the many Arabic fables or folk-tales, which were often not written down.
+On the other hand, some of the earliest novels, including the first philosophical novels, were written by Arabic authors.

 Epic literature

 The most famous example of Arabic fiction is the One Thousand and One Nights (Arabian Nights).
 It is easily the best-known work of all Arabic literature, and still affects many of the ideas non-Arabs have about Arabic culture.
 A good example of the lack of popular Arabic prose fiction is that the stories of Aladdin and Ali Baba, usually regarded as part of the Tales from One Thousand and One Nights, were not actually part of the Tales.
 They were first included in French translation of the Tales by Antoine Galland who heard them being told by Maronite Hanna Dyab and only existed in incomplete Arabic manuscripts before that.
 The other great character from Arabic literature, Sinbad, is from the Tales.

 The One Thousand and One Nights is usually placed in the genre of Arabic epic literature along with several other works.
 They are usually collections of short stories or episodes strung together into a long tale.
 The extant versions were mostly written down relatively late, after the 14th century, although many were undoubtedly collected earlier and many of the original stories are probably pre-Islamic.
 Types of stories in these collections include animal fables, proverbs, stories of jihad or propagation of the faith, humorous tales, moral tales, tales about the wily con-man Ali Zaybaq, and tales about the prankster Juha.

+Ibn ʿAbd Rabbih's anthology Al-ʿIqd al-Farīd (The Unique Necklace), written in medieval Al-Andalus, has been considered one of the seminal texts of Arabic fiction.